Active Learning Through a Covering Lens: Empirical Results

-\myparagraph{Input space distances} As discussed in Section~\ref{sec:method}, our approach relies on the existence of a good embedding space, where distance is correlated with semantic similarity.
-We now verify this claim by repeating our basic fully-supervised experiments (Fig.~\ref{fig:fixed_delta_supervised_low_budget}) with one difference: \probcover\ can only use the original pixel space representation to compute coverage.
-Results are show in Fig.~\ref{fig:inputspace_ablation}.
-When comparing Fig.~\ref{fig:fixed_delta_supervised_low_budget} with Fig.~\ref{fig:inputspace_ablation}, a significant drop in performance is seen as expected, demonstrating the importance of the semantic embedding space.
+\myparagraph{RGB space distances} As discussed in Section~\ref{sec:method}, our approach relies on the existence of a good embedding space, where distance is correlated with semantic similarity.
+We now verify this claim by repeating the basic fully-supervised experiments (Fig.~\ref{fig:fixed_delta_supervised_low_budget}) with one difference: \probcover\ can only use the original RGB space representation to compute distances.
+Results are shown in Fig.~\ref{fig:inputspace_ablation}.
+When comparing the original \probcover\ with its variant using RGB space, a significant drop in performance is seen as expected, demonstrating the importance of the semantic embedding space.

-\myparagraph{The interaction between $\delta$ and budget size} To understand the interaction between the hyper-parameter $\delta$ and budget $b$, we repeat our basic experiments (Fig.~\ref{fig:fixed_delta_supervised_low_budget}) with different choices of $\delta$ and $b$ on CIFAR-10.
+\myparagraph{The interaction between $\delta$ and budget size} To understand the interaction between the hyper-parameter $\delta$ and budget $b$, we repeat our basic experiments (Fig.~\ref{fig:fixed_delta_supervised_low_budget}) with different choices of $\delta$ and $b$ using CIFAR-10.
 For each pair $(\delta,b)$, we select an initial pool of $b$ examples using \probcover\ with $\delta$ balls, and report the difference in accuracy from the selection of $b$ random points.
 Average results across $3$ repetitions are shown in Fig.~\ref{fig:delta_budget_grid} as a function of $b$.
 We see that as the budget $b$ increases, smaller $\delta$'s are preferred.